-- Students will complete two assignments that provide an opportunity to demonstrate familiarity with the course content. - Collaboration on homework assignments is encouraged (keep in mind that collaborative work on assignments doesn't mean that one can plagiarize another person's work). - You may consult outside reference materials, other students, or the instructor.
+Students will complete two assignments that provide an opportunity to demonstrate familiarity with the course content.

+- Collaboration on homework assignments is encouraged (keep in mind that collaborative work on assignments doesn't mean that one can plagiarize another person's work). - You may consult outside reference materials, other students, or the instructor.
 However, all of your solutions should reflect your understanding of the subject matter at the time of writing. - Assignments will provide students with conceptual and practical understanding of digital libraries.

-Digital Library Project (40 pts)- Group Project
+Digital Library Project (45 pts)- Group Project

-- Students will build a small-scale digital library. - Materials (text, video, images) for collections in digital format will be prepared by students - Content management system will be used.
+- Students will build a small-scale digital library. - Materials (video or/and images, no text) for collections in digital format will be prepared by students - Content management system will be used.